PhrontHQ/aws.mod/README.md

 # aws-mod
-Mod allowing to build live-apps using AWS.
+Mods to build and deploy mods on AWS.